-It was easy to grant our highest award to the Conairmain Lithium nose and ear hair trimmer earns the top spot in this review.
+The Conairmain Lithium nose and ear hair trimmer earns the top spot in this review.
 Its cutting head is uniquely shaped and therefore reaches more places and is more comfortable while doing so.
 No other tool in our list has the same mushroom-shaped head that this product does.
-The included lithium AA battery has mind-blowing lasting power.
-The cutting head doesn't get clogged up with trimmings.
+The included lithium AA battery has a mind-blowing run time.
+The cutting head also doesn't get too clogged up with trimmings.

-We wish that the ConairMan cutting head were more readily disassembled for cleaning.
+We wish that the ConairMan was easier to disassemble for cleaning.
 Other options offer greater serviceability in this regard.
 Further, we have to point out that the impressive seven-hour run time was with the included lithium AA battery.
-If you replace this battery with a more standard option, you are unlikely to get the same results.
+If you replace this battery with a more standard option, it's unlikely you'll get the same results.

 Panasonic's ER430K groomer is very similar to other tested products, with the addition of a fan-powered vacuum function that captures and contains at least some of the stubble as it is created.
-In our testing, the vacuum isn't perfect, but it is better than nothing.
+In our testing, the vacuum isn't perfect, but it serves its purpose.
 Fewer hairs go on the loose with this Panasonic than with any of the non-vacuum-equipped products.

-The addition of the fan motor greatly decreases the battery life of the Panasonic ER430K.
-When you turn on this Top Pick winner, you engage all the functions.
+The addition of the fan motor significantly decreases the battery life of the Panasonic ER430K.
+When you turn on this model, you engage all of the features.
 As a result, its battery life is a fraction of other top-scoring products.
 In normal use, you might replace the batteries of this Panasonic award winner once every month or so instead of once every 3-4 months with an average product.

-The Wahl Ear, Nose, and Brow trimmer is a comprehensive manscaping tool for most male facial needs.
-It works like a standard nose hair trimmer, and then some.
+The Wahl Ear, Nose, and Brow trimmer is a comprehensive manscaping tool for many male facial needs.
+It works like a standard nose hair trimmer and then some.
 The included slide cutter clicks into place and includes various guards for length adjustment.
-Three hours and 45 minutes is acceptable battery life, sitting about in the middle of the pack.
+Three hours and 45 minutes is an acceptable battery life.

-Keeping track of and using all the various add-on features requires some organization.
-Further, the rotary trimmer seems almost like an afterthought.
+Keeping track of and using all the various add-on features requires some practice.
+Also, the rotary trimmer seems almost like an afterthought.
 It doesn't fit flush with the main body of the trimmer, for instance.
-It works just fine and doesn't look as weird as you might think from this description, but it suggests a dearth of research and development.
+It works just fine and doesn't look as odd as you might think, but it feels like it could have used a little more consideration.

 The Groom Mate Platinum XL is entirely manual.
 You use two hands to turn the cutter yourself.
+It works as well as any powered version but takes quite a bit longer to do any given trimming job.
 For those that travel a lot, live simply, or can't be bothered to maintain a battery-powered device, this is the best choice we know of.
-It works as well as any powered version, but takes quite a bit longer to do any given trimming job.
-The construction is robust and simple.
-We expect this product to last a long, long time, which is something we can't necessarily say about the electronic versions.
-With no electric motor or circuits, the Platinum is fully submersible and dribble.
+The construction is robust and simple; with no electric motor or circuits, the Platinum is fully submersible.
+We expect this product to last, which is something we can't necessarily say about the electronic versions.

 The Panasonic ER-GN30-K is a basic and simple electric nose and ear hair trimmer.
-There is literally nothing about it that isn't average.
-This is largely a very good thing.
+It is average all the way around.
+This is largely a good thing.
 You can't really go wrong with this product.
-Others sneak ahead in some way or another, but none are as thoroughly average.
-The price is about average, which is still pretty low.
+Others sneak ahead in some way or another, but none are as consistent.
+The price is average, which is still pretty low.

-Like other budget consumer electronics in the modern age, this Panasonic clearly uses generic, widely available major parts.
-The cutting head, for instance, is exactly the same as that on the Best Buy Amagarm trimmer and is very similar to the heads on a few others.
+Like other budget consumer electronics in the modern age, this Panasonic uses generic, widely available major parts.
+The cutting head, for instance, is the same as that on the Powlaken trimmer and is very similar to the heads on a few others.
 These similarities do not present a direct issue but suggest that ongoing quality control and consistency could be vulnerable with this model.
 This model, though, is not alone in that regard.

 The Remington NE3845A is a sturdy, waterproof trimmer with multiple cutting attachments.
 It has a standard rotary trimmer in addition to a slide cutter.
 The slide cutter works with an included guard for shortening but not eliminating some hair.
 Overall, the construction of the Remington seems more robust than the other options in its price range.

 You can rinse water through the head of the running Remington, but you can't disassemble the head for maximum cleaning.
+The Remington hasn't clogged up, but we fear that we won't be able to service it if and when it does.
 Other options allow the user to separate various parts to remove every bit of hair detritus.
-The Remington hasn't clogged up on us, but we do fear that we won't be able to service it if and when it does.
 Finally, it is a minor complaint, but the twisted on-off switch isn't as ergonomic as a push-button version would be.